 There’s usually not any information displayed on a K-Cup label discouraging you from reusing it.
 Even on the box of K-Cups, you might not see a warning either.
 Can you reuse the coffee pods?

 Technically, you could, but you’re not supposed to.
 K-Cups, no matter the flavor, are designed for a single-time use only.
+So, the only drawback of them are that you go through them quickly.

 Besides it being frowned upon by K-Cup manufacturers, why shouldn’t you brew your K-Cups more than once?
 Here are three reasons that should convince you.